sinbad/UEScripts/doc/Package.md

 build a dedicated client & server.
 In that case there will be separate zips for each, e.g. `MyGame_1.1.2.0_PublicSteamWin64_WindowsClient.zip` and `MyGame_1.1.2.0_PublicSteamWin64_WindowsServer.zip`

+### 10. Optionally Browse Packaged Output

+If you supply the optional argument `-browse`, your file manager will be asked to open the folder containing the newly packaged output, if it completed successfully.